Contact Us

 Course Description

 Our 5-week aircraft dispatcher course for 200 hours is FAA-approved.
 Classes are held from 8:00 am until 5:00 pm, Monday through Friday.
-Computer labs are usually scheduled after 5:00 pm.
-The FAA Aircraft Dispatcher Knowledge Test is usually administered during the first half of the course, and the FAA Practical Exam is administered following the successful completion of the course and after passing the ADX Knowledge Test.
+Additional tutoring or flight plan time is usually scheduled after 5:00 pm.
+The FAA Aircraft Dispatcher Knowledge Test is usually taken before arrival to class or during the first half of the course.
+Sheffield are no longer planning to remain a testing center in 2025, but you can take the ADX at a nearby center.
+The FAA Practical Exam is administered following the successful completion of the course and after passing the ADX Knowledge Test.

 Curriculum